AEW Dynamite preview: Title match set for AEW Dynamite 5 - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

-The following matches and events are advertised for the October 2 edition of the AEW Dynamite television show.
+The following matches and events are advertised for Wednesday’s edition of the AEW Dynamite television show.

 -Will Ospreay vs. Ricochet for the AEW International Championship